|There are two events in my life

 When Morgan announced her pregnancy, my jaw dropped.
 Her

-childless, seemed dazed.
-This baffled look he wore seemed
+seemed dazed.
+This baffled look he wore seemed plastered to

-plastered to his countenance from that day until the day their
+his countenance from that day until the day their daughter, Sierra,

-daughter, Sierra, was born.
-I will never forget the glorious
+was born.
+I will never forget the glorious moment when the

-moment when the doctor held up the newborn and announced,
+doctor held up the newborn and announced, "This is the

-first child.
-Wendy's doctor sent her to a High-Risk Specialist
+child.
+Wendy's doctor sent her to a High-Risk Specialist after the

-after the ultra sound revealed only two channels in the umbilical
+ultra sound revealed only two channels in the umbilical cord,

-cord, rather than three.
-Two channels are meant to deliver
+rather than three.
+Two channels are meant to deliver nutrients to

-nutrients to the fetus and one carries waste out of the womb.
+the fetus and one carries waste out of the womb.
+The doctor

-The doctor explained their concern that the baby could be born
+explained their concern that the baby could be born with Down's

-with Down's Syndrome, but would definitely be undersized, due
+Syndrome, but would definitely be undersized, due to the missing

-to the missing umbilical channel.
-Wendy was monitored closely
+umbilical channel.
+Wendy was monitored closely with frequent

 We knew it was imperative to get as much nutrition as possible